 - They Trust your company

-Quick recap on what is a ponzi scheme:
+A quick recap on what is a Ponzi scheme:

 A Ponzi scheme is a fraudulent investing scam promising high rates of return with little risk to investors.
 The Ponzi scheme generates returns for early investors by acquiring new investors.
 This is similar to a pyramid scheme in that both are based on using new investors’ funds to pay the earlier backers.Wikipedia